 The goal is not merely to provide more money for God’s ministry, but also to free God’s people from harmful attitudes and habits that keep them from loving God fully, and their neighbor as themselves.

-Since 2006 I have been an ordained pastor in the Evangelical Lutheran Church in America, and since 2013 as an assistant to the bishop of the Lower Susquehanna Synod (in central Pennsylvania) who specializes in congregational stewardship.
-From 2006 to 2013 I served as pastor of Trinity Lutheran Church, Arendtsville, Pa.
+Since 2006 I have been an ordained pastor in the Evangelical Lutheran Church in America.
+I currently serve as pastor of St. Paul’s Lutheran Church, Aberdeen, MD.
+My earlier calls were as an assistant to the bishop of the Lower Susquehanna Synod (2013-2020) who specializes in congregational stewardship, and as pastor of Trinity Lutheran Church, Arendtsville, Pa.
+(2006-2013).